appyoun/paleto/PrivacyPolicy.md

 # Paleto App Privacy Policy
-Effective date: October 28, 2018
+Effective date: December 31, 2025

 Paleto ("us", "we", or "our") operates the Paleto mobile application (the "Service").